ekristen/metalsmith-feed-js/README.md

 metalsmith-feed-js
 ==================

+To each there own and thank you for `hurrymaplelad` for the original metalsmith-feed.

 Why the fork?
 CoffeeScript Sucks (tm)

-This is essentially a fork of URL with a few minor improvements to support tags as well as collections.
+This is essentially a fork of https://github.com/hurrymaplelad/metalsmith-feed with a few minor improvements to support tags as well as collections.

 ---